canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

 u@mib:~$
 ```

-- Run `sudo apt update`

-You should notice in the output that you’re accessing packages from all the enabled services (for now, ESM):
+Packages can be accessed from all the enabled services:

 ```text
 u@mib:~$ sudo apt update